tapageur/workspace-dayz-havoc/documentation/mods-infos.md

 Choose where you will spawn on the map with a death marker on the map.

+### DayZ-Expansion-Vehicules

+Installed at the same time as `DayZ-Expansion-Market`, with the same instructions video.

 ### Doc's Car Fixes

 From the Steam Workshop page for the mod, here are the things this mod provide: